-Enjoy super soft coverings for your head, shoulders, knees and toes.
+Enjoy super soft coverings for your head, shoulders, knees, and toes.
 From warm and fuzzy socks and slippers to shawls, rebozos, earmuffs and beanies, there’s something for everyone.
-Runner’s tights, long underwear, or leggings underneath your regular clothes is highly effective.
+Runner’s tights, long underwear, or leggings underneath your regular clothes are highly effective.
 Instead of turning up the thermostat, consider adding an extra layer first (learn the best winter thermostat schedule for maximum savings).

 Another winter warming trick you may not have considered is replacing your thin sheets with warm flannel sheets.
 They feel amazing and will keep you warm throughout the winter months.

 And while we don’t know exactly why weighted blankets help with insomnia and increasing serotonin levels, a weighted blanket may be the perfect solution for people who feel anxious, stressed, or suffer from insomnia.
 They’ll help keep you warm too.
 Keep in mind that weighed blankets are not recommended for children.
 While they are safe for teens and adults, two deaths have been reported due to blanket misuse among a 9-year-old child and 7-month-old baby.

 While you should never use your oven to heat the home (it’s inefficient and can leak carbon monoxide), feel free to cook and bake to your heart’s content.
 Bake some cookies, invite some friends over, and you’ll instantly feel warmer from the oven and body heat.
 Don’t forget about the hot cocoa, Paris Tea, and hot toddy.
 Treat yourself!